-Reconstruction & other Syrian myths
+Reconstruction & Other Syrian Myths

 Joseph Campbell would speak of myths as constituting ‘clues’.
 When it comes to Syria, mythical narratives are precisely that; clues that point to what is really being said, to what is really being attempted.
-From the very beginning of the Syrian Uprising in March 2011, both the regime and the opposition have invested significant energy in the production of mythical narratives, and in the process have provided us with clues to what exactly they are truly after.
+From the very beginning of the Syrian Uprising in March 2011, both the regime and the opposition have invested significant energy in the production of mythical narratives, and in the process have provided us with clues to what they are truly after.

 ‘Victory’ is a more recent myth.
 We are now constantly told that the regime won, and the opposition has been defeated.
 Here the myth is based on the assumption that this was a story about a battle between the Syrian army, and the militias that support it and the various rebel groups on the ground, from the moderate to the fanatic and extreme.
 If this assumption is accurate, then it naturally follows that a military victory means the story is over.
-Early in the Syrian Uprising, the common word used by regime loyalists was ‘khalsit’, Syrian dialect for ‘it’s over’.
-The counter response to this of course is that this wasn’t about a military battle for it to ‘end’ in a military victory.
+Early in the Syrian Uprising, the common word used by regime loyalists was ‘khalsit’, meaning ‘it’s over’ in the Syrian dialect.
+The counter response to this, of course, is that this wasn’t about a military battle for it to ‘end’ in a military victory.
 This was about thousands of young protesters (who for the most part are not even represented by the armed rebels) who believed in a different Syria, a Syria where freedom, dignity and reform was possible.
 How then can a regime military victory in Idlib, or anywhere else for that matter, change any of this?
 The transformation of the Syrian Uprising into a myth about a military conflict provides clues on how the regime wants us to understand this.
 If this is a military conflict, then it will end when a military victory is achieved.
 Ironically, the myth of ‘victory’ is yet another myth that is cherished by both sides.
 Members of the opposition constantly speak in a manner that implies accepting that the armed rebels somehow represent them, and hence their defeat means the end of the story.
-To the thousands of young Sunni, Christian and even Alawite protesters, casting the story as a military conflict is to marginalize everything they tried to achieve.
-Here the myth is also an act of betrayal.
+To the thousands of young Sunni, Christian and even Alawite protesters casting the story as a military conflict is to marginalize everything they tried to achieve.
+Here the myth is an act of betrayal.

 */Dr. Omar Imady was born in Damascus.
 He is presently a Senior Fellow at the Centre for Syrian Studies at the University of St Andrews.